scholrly/neo4django/README.rst

 Documentation
 =============

-Detailed documentation can be found in the docs folder.
+Detailed documentation can be found in the docs folder or on `ReadTheDocs <https://neo4django.readthedocs.org/en/latest/>`_.